 Related Reading: 8 Things Royal Caribbean Have Quietly Taken Away – And What’s Replaced Them

-2. Virtual Muster Drills
+2. The Return of In-Person Muster Drills

 3. Housekeeping Service Changes